Brutalist web design: back to basics

 What’s not to love?

 That said, although I love the idea, I don’t love all the expressions of it currently online.
 It’s early days for this trend, and it may be no more than a 9-day wonder.
-That said, the Museum of Contemporary Art Chicago has one of the best brutalist websites I’ve found.
+Meanwhile, the Museum of Contemporary Art Chicago has one of the best brutalist websites I’ve found.
 Simple, easy, clear.

 Brutalist web design – How to do it